 Whether you choose fiberglass or cellulose, your insulation will only block the movement of heat.
-It won't block the movement of air - and that matters.
+It won’t block the movement of air – and those matters.

 In a typical home, air infiltration is endemic.
 Outdoor air is constantly entering your home through gaps and cracks in the building envelope.
 At the same time, conditioned air is leaking out.
 Due to the stack effect, most of this leakage occurs at the top and bottom of your home – your attic and crawlspace.

 Sure, there’s insulation in your attic and crawlspace.
 But there’s probably nothing to prevent air from moving past plumbing, air duct, and electrical penetrations.
 Or attic staircase hatches.
 Or whole house fans.

 Despite all their benefits, neither fiberglass nor cellulose insulation provides an adequate air seal.
 While some research suggests that cellulose resists and/or blocks air movement more effectively than fiberglass, these materials are and should only be installed to reduce the passage of heat – not the passage of air.
 Only foam insulation and certain caulks can block air movement in a way that truly improves comfort and boosts energy efficiency.